zhaonat/Rigorous-Coupled-Wave-Analysis/README.md

 Right now, the package is partitioned by the type of numerical method used.
 Examples for each method are in the folder "method_name"_examples.
 These examples should give you a sense of how to use the simulation functions

 # Examples
+We show a few exemplary examples from each method to illustrate its functionality
 ## First TMM
 TMM is usually the 'intellectual' precursor to RCWA.
 It assumes different layers but each layer has no structure (could be anisotropic however)
 A simple demonstration of TMM can be done by reproducing the spectrum of a Bragg grating.